Counting Subgraphs in Somewhere Dense Graphs: Introduction

 \subsubsection{The Complexity of $\#\homsprob(\scH \to \scG)$}

 Finally, we study the parameterized complexity of $\#\homsprob(\scH \to \scG)$.
 We denote by $\tw(H)$ the treewidth of a graph $H$.
-Informally, graphs of small treewidth admit a decomposition in small separators that allow for efficient dynamic programming.
+Informally, graphs of small treewidth admit a decomposition with small separators, which allows for efficient dynamic programming.
 In this work we use treewidth in a purely black-box fashion (e.g.\ via excluded-grid theorems); for its formal definition see~\cite[Chapter 7]{CyganFKLMPPS15}.
-We prove the following result, whose novel part is in point (3):
+We prove: